3.2.4 Neighborhood Residential District (NR)

 2) On new streets, allowable building and lot types will establish the development pattern.

-3) In major subdivisions which are extensions of the traditional town center and planned developments associated with new neighborhood centers, the aggregate number of dwelling units contained in attached houses, apartment buildings, and mixed-use buildings shall not exceed 30% of the total number of dwelling units in a project.
+3) In major subdivisions, the aggregate number of dwelling units contained in attached houses, apartment buildings, and mixed-use buildings shall not exceed 30 percent of the total number of dwelling units in a project.

 4) Notwithstanding the limitations of 3), above, in any section of a major subdivision located within ¼ mile of a designated rail transit station, the percentage of dwelling units contained in attached houses, apartment buildings, and mixed use buildings is not limited.
 Higher overall density is encouraged within ¼ mile of rail transit stations.
 Rail transit stations are those locations designated by resolution adopted by the Board of Commissioners of the Town of Huntersville.